citizensadvice/cookie-preferences/engine/README.md

 To test the app locally without it being mounted in a host app you need to navigate to the demo app within the repo and run that app to load a website and test functionality.

+## Testing

+The majority of the testing is held within the demo app, however there are some rspec tests which can be run using `bundle exec rspec`

 ## Changing cookies